garykac/woven/docs/rules.md

 #### Recover Mana

-You may recover a CHARGE (from one of your spells) or a TENDRILs (from the map) and add the mana back into your MANA POOL.
+You may recover a CHARGE (from one of your spells) or a TENDRIL (from the map) and add the mana back into your MANA POOL.
 If you do, you may take another action.

 ## Casting Spells